Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Case study

 \subsection{Scalability on heterogeneous system}

-{ This section evaluates TSA-LLM's ability to generalize and adapt to a heterogeneous power system with limited target-system data.
+{ This section evaluates Uni-TSA's ability to generalize and adapt to a heterogeneous power system with limited target-system data.
 The model's inherent cross-system potential was initially evaluated through a direct zero-shot test on the $D_{\text{test}}^{189\text{bus}}$ dataset, as its channel independence design permits direct application to systems of varying dimensions.
-Despite the significant topological and dynamic differences between the systems, TSA-LLM achieved an impressive $MSE_H$ of approximately {0.752}.
-This zero-shot performance is remarkably strong, even surpassing the in-distribution performance of baseline models like LSTM and DNR on their native 39-bus system as shown in \autoref{New England 39-Bus System: State Prediction Capacity Comparison}.
+Despite the significant topological and dynamic differences between the systems, Uni-TSA achieved an impressive $MSE_H$ of approximately {0.752}.
+This zero-shot performance is remarkably strong, even surpassing the in-distribution performance of baseline models like LSTM and DNR on their native New England 39-bus system, as shown in \autoref{New England 39-Bus System: State Prediction Capacity Comparison}.